Serialized Fields

 The --!

-prefix is a special directive in Lua that indicates a comment recognized by the Studio Editor.
-By adding --!
+prefix is a special directive in Lua used by the Studio Editor to recognize specific comments.
+Adding --!

 --!SerializeField